-Manchester graphic designer and business owner Dorina Hudson lives in a smart three bedroom Victorian terrace in Didsbury with her husband, Joel, who is a self-employed landscape gardener.
+Manchester graphic designer and business owner Dorina Hudson lives in a smart three bedroom Victorian terrace in Didsbury with her husband Joel, who is a self-employed landspace gardener.
+This is their story of how they got their dream bedroom.

 The creative couple, who moved into what they describe as their “dream home” three years ago when they married, share a passion for interior (and garden!) design and are enjoying slowly putting their own particular stamp on their first house together.